darka/darka-blog-src/content/posts/generating-png-in-python.md

 Pixel = Tuple[int, int, int]
 {{< /highlight >}}

-What kind of pixels do we want to store?
+What pixels do we want to store?
 As we will be generating a checkerboard pattern, we only need black and white pixels.
 Let's go ahead and define them as constants:

 {{< highlight python >}}